Healthier options: Local health coach shares business story

 The ‘mompreneur’ as she describes herself on Instagram, felt committed to motivate the community so she started to upload information she has learned to her social media account, there, her followers were asking her more and more health-related questions.
 Because of that, she continued her education journey and eventually started selling little healthy cookies from her home, then, the business turned into what we know today as Juice Us.

 Juice Us currently employs 28 people and Anzaldua said she is very grateful with the response of the community and the impact it is making not only in the lives of those who eat there regularly, but also in the lives of the employees.
-The entrepreneur hopes to open a Juice Us store wherever is needed so more people have access to healthier options.
+The entrepreneur hopes to open another Juice Us store wherever it is needed so more people will have access to healthier options.